ompatil7777/edu_skill_recommender/README_ENHANCED.md

    - Question sets and option scores
    - Skills and skill paths
    - Motivation tips and activity suggestions
+   - Feedback and milestone configurations

-## Desktop UI walkthrough (Tkinter version)
+## Enhanced Desktop UI walkthrough (Tkinter version)

-1. **Home Screen**

-## Desktop UI walkthrough (Kivy version)

-The Kivy version provides the same functionality as the Tkinter version with a modern touch interface.
-All features are identical:

 1. **Home Screen**
    - Choose who you are: